Lionsberg/lionsberg-wiki/Lionsberg Community Information/People/Jordan Nicholas Sukut/Raising A Standard.md

 5. [[Prepare For The Great Transformation]]
 6. [[Spread The Word]]

-If you get lost or don't have time, see the [[Lionsberg One Pager]]
+If you get lost or don't have time, see the [[One Page Introduction to Lionsberg]]

 As reflected in [[The Story of the Builder]], everything about Lionsberg is a collaborative [[Work In Progress]].
 There are gaps, oversights, and missing pieces.
 We hope you will be willing to contribute your unique perspective and expertise to help improve and advance things.